Spectrum measurement of quantum channels and application to Hamiltonian parameter estimation

-\textit{Conclusions and outlooks.} { We have uncovered the elegant NH physics in quantum channels and its potential applications.
-We prove that a generic quantum channel is pseudo-Hermitian if its natural representations is diagonalizable.
-This finding may provide a new playground for the fundamental areas of PT-symmetric and pseudo-Hermitian quantum mechanics, as quantum channels can describe a much broader range of practical scenarios than NH Hamiltonians and Lindbladians.
-Related open problems include the symmetry and topology \cite{Gong2018,Nakagawa2025} of pseudo-Hermitian quantum channels and the understandings and applications of EP points in such channels.
+{In Secs.
+S3 and S4 of SM \cite{Note1}, we perform extensive analyses and simulations to assess the practical feasibility of this scheme.
+We first analyze the effect of residual free Hamiltonian during the measurement channel.
+As the hyperfine couplings between the probe spin and nuclear spins are often much stronger than the dipole-dipole couplings between nuclear spins, we prove that such a residual Hamiltonian has negligible effects on the spectrum measurement.
+Then we numerically verify the scheme is feasible with the presence of target system noise, and can accurately detect a nuclear spin cluster containing more spins.
+Moreover, we discuss that the dynamical decoupling method can also be incorporated into this scheme to selectively sense a subset of coupling parameters in a large spin cluster. }

-We also present a general scheme for measuring the channel spectrum by tracking the measurement statistics of sequential quantum channels.
-By analyzing a typical class of concatenated quantum channels with each channel containing a unitary channel and a weak-measurement channel with perturbation theory, we provide a general framework for previous experimental works and demonstrate that such a scheme can perform general Hamiltonian parameter estimation, thus potentially useful for nanoscale and even single-molecule NMR \cite{Du2024}.
-Note that this scheme applies to any quantum channel that is not necessarily pseudo-Hermitian.
-So it will be interesting to use this scheme to measure the spectra of other quantum channels induced by more general couplings between the quantum system and its environment, which may be potentially useful for efficient quantum system learning \cite{Gebhart2023}. }
+\textit{Conclusions and outlooks.} {We have presented a general scheme to measure the channel spectrum by tracking the measurement statistics of repetitive quantum channels.
+Based on perturbation theory, we analyze a typical class of concatenated quantum channels, with each channel consisting of a unitary channel and a weak-measurement channel, and thus provide a general framework for previous experimental works.
+Then we demonstrate that such a scheme can perform Hamiltonian parameter estimation, which is potentially useful for nanoscale and even single-molecule NMR \cite{Du2024}.
+The scheme can be extended to measure the spectra of other quantum channels induced by more general couplings between the quantum system and its environment, which may be potentially useful for efficient quantum system learning \cite{Gebhart2023}.
+It will also be interesting to study the role of symmetry and topology \cite{Gong2018,Nakagawa2025} of quantum channels and explore the applications of EPs in this scheme.}

 We thank Ryusuke Hamazaki for providing very helpful comments.
-The research is supported by the National Natural Science Foundation of China (No. 12174379, No. E31Q02BG), the Chinese Academy of Sciences (No. E0SEBB11, No. E27RBB11), the Innovation Program for Quantum Science and Technology (No. 2021ZD0302300) and Chinese Academy of Sciences Project for Young Scientists in Basic Research (YSBR-090).
+The research is supported by the National Natural Science Foundation of China (No. 12574082, No. 12174379, No. E31Q02BG), the Chinese Academy of Sciences (No. E0SEBB11, No. E27RBB11), Quantum Science and Technology-National Science and Technology Major Project (No. 2021ZD0302300) and Chinese Academy of Sciences Project for Young Scientists in Basic Research (YSBR-090).

+\textit{Data availability.} The data that support the findings of this article are openly available \footnote{Y.-D. Jin and W.-L. Ma, Data for paper ``Spectrum measurement of quantum channels and application to Hamiltonian parameter estimation'', Zenodo, 2025, \url{https://doi.org/10.5281/zenodo.17595678}}.

 \onecolumngrid